fabric8io/fabric8/docs/arquillian.md

       }
     }

-The test code above, demonstrates how you can inject an use inside your test the *KubernetesClient* and the *Session* object.
+The test code above demonstrates how you can inject and use the *KubernetesClient* and the *Session* object inside your test.
 It also demonstrates the use of **kubernetes-assertions** which is a nice little library based on [assert4j](http://assertj.org) for performing assertions on top of the Kubernetes model.

-The next example is intended to how you can inject a resource by id.
+The next example is intended to demonstrate how you can inject a resource by id.

     @RunWith(Arquillian.class)
     public class ResourceByIdTest {

      @ArquillianResouce
-     @ServiceName("my-serivce")
+     @ServiceName("my-service")
      Service service;

      @ArquillianResouce